ALTIBASE/Documents/Manuals/Altibase_trunk/eng/HadoopConnector_Eng.md

 #### Inserting Data From a CSV File

 When exporting with a CSV file, options which specify delimiters are available for use.
-For further information on options available for use, please refer to “Importing to HDFS in a Text File”.
+For more detailed information on options available for use, please refer to “Importing to HDFS in a Text File”.

 #### Inserting Data in Batch Mode